A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: Performance evaluation

-Right after the application task placement, Algorithm~\ref{alg:pns} uses the trained \gls{ddpg} Actor $\theta^\pi$ for scaling resources -- see~Fig.~\ref{fig:ddpg}.
-Each of the fully-connected layers of the Actor network $\theta^\pi$ performs a vector-matrix multiplication $\pi_i\cdot h_{i-1}$ to do the forward pass -- with $\pi_i\in \mathbb{R}^{\eta_i\times \eta_i}$ being the weights of the $i$\textsuperscript{th} hidden layer with $h_i$ neurons, $\eta_i$ the number of neurons at the $i$\textsuperscript{th} hidden layer, and $h_{i-1}\in\mathbb{R}^{\eta_i}$ the output vector of the $i-1$\textsuperscript{th} hidden layer.
-If we denote $\eta = \max_i \eta_i$ as the number of neurons of the largest hidden layer, and $H$ as the number of hidden layers; then a forward pass of the Actor network $\theta^\pi$ is $\mathcal{O}(\eta^2 H)$.
+\gls{pi}, \gls{tes} and \gls{ddpg} take the placement decisions based on~\eqref{eq:greedy-assign}.
+Hence, the placement has computational complexity $\mathcal{O}(P)$.
+Then, \gls{tes} performs $W$ $m$-minutes predictions at each \gls{pop} to decide upon scaling, having an overall computational complexity $\mathcal{O}(WP)$. \gls{pi} performs a fixed set of operations at each \gls{pop} to derive the scaling decision, thus having a runtime complexity $\mathcal{O}(P)$. \gls{ddpg} uses its trained \gls{ddpg} actor $\mu$ to scale resources, as described in\cite{noms}.
+Each fully connected layer of the actor network performs a vector-matrix multiplication $\mu_i\cdot h_{i-1}$ during the forward pass, where $\mu_i\in \mathbb{R}^{\eta_i\times \eta_i}$ are the weights of the $i$\textsuperscript{th} hidden layer with $h_i$ neurons, $\eta_i$ being the number of neurons at the $i$\textsuperscript{th} hidden layer, and $h_{i-1}\in\mathbb{R}^{\eta_i}$ being the output of the previous layer.
+Let $\eta = \max_i \{\eta_i\}$ denote the maximum number of neurons in any hidden layer and $H$ for the total number of hidden layers.
+Then a forward pass of the \gls{ddpg} actor network $\mu$ has a computational complexity of $\mathcal{O}(\eta^2 H)$.
+Since the forward pass dominates the placement operation, which has complexity $\mathcal{O}(P)$, this also determines the overall complexity of the \gls{ddpg} agent.

-Note that a \gls{ddpg}-$P$ Actor network receives as input the system status $s_v\in \mathbb{N}^{2P}$, with $P$ the number of \gls{pop}s considered in the system.
-Since the number of neurons in the hidden layers is typically larger than the input size $\eta>>P$, the run time of the forward pass in the scaling agent at Algorithm~\ref{alg:pns} can be expressed as $\mathcal{O}(\eta^2 H)$.
-Overall, the run-time complexity of the proposed Algorithm~\ref{alg:pns} is governed by the Actor $\theta^\pi$ forward pass.
-Consequently, \gls{ddpg}-based scaling Algorithm~\ref{alg:pns} has run-time complexity $\mathcal{O}(\eta^2 H)$.

-\textbf{PI-based approach.} The \gls{pi} solution employs formula~\eqref{eq:pi} so each \gls{pop} remains near the target load $\rho_{tgt}$.
-Prior to that scaling step, the vehicles application tasks are placed in a greedy fashion to the least loaded server -- as in Algorithm~\ref{alg:pns}.
-As the \gls{pi} step in \eqref{eq:pi} and the placement operation have run-time complexity $\mathcal{O}(P)$, the \gls{pi} based service provisioning solution has overall run-time complexity $\mathcal{O}(P)$ as well.